Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 6-8 times

-I.P. stand, legs apart wide, hands on the belt
+I.P. stand, legs apart, hands on waist

 1 - tilt to the left leg

-2 - slope in the middle
+2 - tilt in the middle

 Z - tilt to the right leg